hapax/hapax.github.io/assets/visual-qft.md

 failing of the basis.
 We will, of course, take the partisan viewpoint that the basis is at fault, and look for a better one.

+At this point, our reason for going loopy becomes clear.
+When we connect the ends of the chain, it is less natural to view $I$ as an ordered set, and more natural to view it as a *cyclic group* like $\mathbb{Z}/d\mathbb{Z}$.